 Slopers and jugs

 This model has three pairs of slopers and no jugs.
 The middle-most sloper (19°) is more or less designed to be used for one-armed hangs and to help get the blood flowing while warming up.
 Like the rest of this board, the outer two slopers bring the business and aren't super forgiving, to say the least.
-The middle-difficulty sloper is 33° in steepness, and most users will find this angle challenging enough while the outside-most and most-challenging sloper is an are-you-kidding-me 42°.
+The middle-difficulty sloper is 33 degrees steep, and most users will find this angle challenging enough while the outside-most and most-challenging sloper is an are-you-kidding-me 42 degrees.
 For those less familiar with angles, these are the sloper versions of having three sets of mono pockets and no symmetrical three-finger holds.

-This model, along with its less vicious sibling the Beastmaker 1000, have by far the best texture in our review.
+This model has some of the best texture in our review.
 Both of these models are wood and have a very smooth finish that wrecked our skin the least of any model we tested.
-We especially appreciated the smooth texture of this board as all of our body weight was often focused onto such a small portion of our fingertips.
+We especially appreciate the smooth texture of this board as all of our body weight is often focused on such a small portion of our fingertips.

 The Beastmaker offers no real pinch training.
 You can kind of fake it a little by engaging your thumb on the edges and slopers, but then it just makes those holds easier.
-While this model has a lot going for it, pinches of any kind isn't what it's about.
-For most folks, this shouldn't be a deal breaker, as only a handful of models have decent pinches, and good edge and pocket options are far more important.
+While this model has a lot going for it, pinches of any kind aren't what it's about.
+For most folks, this shouldn't be a dealbreaker, as only a handful of models have decent pinches, and good edge and pocket options are far more important.

 Ease of Mounting

-Along with its less vicious sibling, both Beastmakers are compact.
-As a result, they are easy to mount.
-Their dimensions are roughly 22 3/4" x 6".
-The 2000 will fit above nearly any doorway, even in places with lower-than-average 7-foot ceilings.
-More standard, 8-foot ceilings are easy.
+Along with its less vicious sibling, the Beastmaker is compact.
+As a result, it is easy to mount.
+Its dimensions are roughly 22.75" x 6".
+The 2000 will fit above nearly any doorway, even in places with lower-than-average 7 foot ceilings.
+More standard, 8 foot ceilings are easy.
 The Beastmaker's short height means it can also be mounted in many other less-visible places, like the inside of a closet.
 The polished wood finish of this board looks pretty nice, too, if hung in a visible area.
 It also only requires six screws.
-As far as mounting a board goes, the Beastmakers are the easiest.
+As far as mounting a board goes, this is one of the easiest.

-At $160, this model is twice the price of several other models included in our review like the $80 Metolius Wood Grips Compact II or the equally-priced Metolius 3D Simulator.
-While we think this board is no-question better than those models, we aren't totally sold that it is twice as good.
-If you do throw down the cash for this model, you get a board that is CNC machined and finished by hand in the UK with the straight-up best texture we have ever felt.
-We think the greatest value lies in if you are a 5.13 climbers or V7/8 boulderer, then there is no better board for you.
+With a triple digit price tag, this model is twice the price of several other models included in our review.
+While we think this board is without question better than those models, we aren't totally sold that it is twice as good.
+If you do decide to throw down the cash for this model, you get a board that is CNC machined and finished by hand in the UK with the straight-up best texture we have ever felt.
+We think the greatest value lies in if you are a 5.13 climber or V7/8 boulderer.
+If you're a high-end climber like this and want to keep tackling challenging routes, then there is no better board for you.

 The Beastmaker 2000 is the best hangboard for advanced users looking to take their climbing to the next level.
-Some models like the Trango Rock Prodigy come close and are more versatile across ability levels, but the Beastmaker simply provides the largest collection of absolutely vicious holds.
+Some models are more versatile across ability levels, but the Beastmaker simply provides the largest collection of absolutely vicious holds.
 Heck, there are three sets of mono-pockets, one of them sloping, and we have never even seen anyone be able to hang onto the 42-degree outer-most sloper without some form of cheating.
-Basically, this is our favorite option for high-level climbers, but a poor option for the majority of climbers out there who are better suited with something else.
+Basically, this is our favorite option for high-level climbers, but a poor option for the majority of climbers out there who are better suited by something else.